 While the Fenian Brotherhood in American was on its last legs, Clan na Gael and other, slightly less outwardly violent, organisations were active and planning for resistance to British rule in Ireland.
 One of the men at the heart of what we will discuss today was someone who straddled the line between several of these entities, and steps back into major focus with his direction and support for one of the most troubling and ethically dubious activities that Irish nationalists undertook in the 19th century.

 We last mentioned Jeremiah O’Donovan Rossa seriously in terms of the preparations for the 1867 rebellion and his subsequent arrest, before his emigration to the United States in 1870.
 Since then, O’Donovan Rossa had spent a decade working with the Fenian Brotherhood and Clan na Gael.
-During this time he founded his own publication in New York, the United Irishman, to advocate for Irish independence.
+During this time he founded his own publication in New York, the United Irishman, to support the cause of Irish independence.
 In the pages of this paper, O’Donovan Rossa advocated for continuing violent resistance to British rule, specifically pushing for the use of bombings as a means of achieving this.
 Part of the papers workings was establishing a “Resources For Civilisation” fund, a thin cover for a financial drive with the aim of buying bomb-making materials.
 At the same time, a man named Alexander Sullivan planned a similar campaign from within Clan na Gael.

 O’Donovan Rossa’s activities were divisive, as most of the Clan were still committed to the New Departure, and in 1880 he was suspended from the organisation.
 In response, he started his own breakaway group, the United Irishmen, and continued to organise a school in Boston where Irish nationalists were taught how best to make dynamite bombs, dynamite itself being a relatively new substance, whose explosive potential made it seem like some kind of wonder weapon.